jibby0/fallout-terminal-clone/README.md

 # fallout-terminal-clone
 What is fallout-terminal-clone?

-	fallout-terminal-clone is a modest recreation of the terminal hacking system in Fallout 3 and Fallout: New Vegas developed with curses.
+	fallout-terminal-clone is a recreation of the "terminal hacking" system in Fallout 3 and Fallout: New Vegas developed with curses.
 It runs directly in your terminal or command prompt.
-I mostly did this as a fun and interesting way to explore C.
+I made this as a fun and interesting way to explore C.

 Instructions

-	Use WASD to move, and ENTER to choose your selected letter.
+	Use the arrow keys (by default) to move, and ENTER to choose your selected letter.
 Ctrl-C to quit.

 Building